 General Note: Some folks are inclined to reject all authority-based arguments as fallacious.
 This is particularly common when a reader is sufficiently versed in a field to evaluate the reasoning of experts with some degree of confidence.
 Someone with a Master’s in history may for example be less inclined to simply accept an argument based on the conclusions of a professional historian.
 She may expect to hear the details of that historian’s argument so that she can decide for herself whether or not he has presented a convincing account of the topic.
 Someone with less knowledge of the topic may be unprepared to address those details, in which case an authority-based argument may be the best one can offer them.
 Hence, the utility of an argument from authority is at least partly a function of the prior-knowledge of its intended audience.

 Litmus Test: In considering whether or not an argument may commit the fallacy of authority, first ask if the argument bases any conclusions on the personal credibility of an individual.
 If so, then ask whether or not that person actually possesses any authority on the issue at hand.
 It may also be useful to ask whether or not the claims cited in the argument relate to factually knowable matters and/or if there is significant disagreement within the field on the truth of those claims.
-If the answer to all of these questions is ‘yes’, then it may be reasonable to accept authority as the basis for accepting a claim.
+If the answer to the first 3 questions is ‘yes’ and the last one is ‘no’, then it may be reasonable to accept authority as the basis for accepting a claim.
 It might also be reasonable to expect a more substantive account of the expert’s reasons for making the claim, depending on one’s own willingness (and competence) to handle the details of the argument.